ajschumacher/so_tense_very_flow_wow/index.md

 ```

 Currently, there isn't anything in the graph.
 Everything we want
-TensorFlow to compute with will have to get into that graph.
-Let's
+TensorFlow to compute will have to get into that graph.
+Let's start
-start with a simple constant input value of one.
+with a simple constant input value of one.

 ```python
 input_value = tf.constant(1.0)